British literature: The novel

-George Eliot (Mary Ann Evans (1819–80) was a major novelist of the mid-Victorian period.
-Her works, especially Middlemarch 1871–2), are important examples of literary realism, and are admired for their combination of high Victorian literary detail, with an intellectual breadth that removes them from the narrow geographic confines they often depict, that has led to comparisons with Tolstoy.
+George Eliot (Mary Ann Evans (1819–1880) was a major novelist of the mid-Victorian period.
+Her works, especially Middlemarch 1871–1872), are important examples of literary realism, and they are admired for their combination of high Victorian literary detail, with an intellectual breadth that removes them from the narrow geographic confines they often depict, leading to comparisons with Tolstoy.

 George Meredith (1828–1909) is best remembered for his novels The Ordeal of Richard Feverel (1859) and The Egoist (1879).
 "His reputation stood very high well into" the 20th century but then seriously declined.

 An interest in rural matters and the changing social and economic situation of the countryside is seen in the novels of Thomas Hardy (1840–1928).
 A Victorian realist, in the tradition of George Eliot, he was also influenced both in his novels and poetry by Romanticism, especially by William Wordsworth.
 He gained fame as the author of such novels as, Far from the Madding Crowd (1874), The Mayor of Casterbridge (1886), Tess of the d'Urbervilles (1891), and Jude the Obscure (1895).

-Another significant late 19th-century novelist is George Gissing (1857–1903), who published 23 novels between 1880 and 1903.
+Another significant late 19th-century novelist is George Gissing (1857–1903), who published 23 novels from 1880 to 1903.
 His best-known novel is New Grub Street (1891).

-Also in the late 1890s, the first novel of Polish-born immigrant Joseph Conrad (1857–1924), an important forerunner of modernist literature, was published.
+Also in the late 1890s, the Polish-born writer Joseph Conrad (1857–1924), an important forerunner of modernist literature, began publishing his first novels.
 Conrad's Heart of Darkness was published in 1899.
+Joseph Conrad's Heart of Darkness (1899) is an important example about the changing times during Queen Victoria's reign, signaling the transition from realism to modernism.
+While Conrad's depiction of the local Africans in his novel is often criticized as deeply dehumanizing (for example, Chinua Achebe in An Image of Africa: Racism in Conrad's Heart of Darkness), others argue that this xenophobic characterization belongs to the fictional narrator (Charles Marlow), and that Conrad seeks to blur the lines between societies, demonstrating the ambiguity and darkness inherent in each.
+Another major novel of Conrad's published towards the end of the Victorian era was Lord Jim (1900).
+Considered one of his masterpieces, Lord Jim also makes use of the narration of the character Marlow to tell the story of a disgraced young sailor who seeks to make amends for abandoning a steamer and its passengers during its moment of need.
+Lord Jim has also been praised for its innovative psychological exploration of cowardice, self knowledge, and personal growth, as well as its experimental narrative structure anticipating literary modernism.
+As with Heart of Darkness, the novel has also been notable for casting doubts on the assumptions of the colonial order of the day.